[Skip to Content]

 • Fail (F) - Failure to meet all the requirements of the course successfully.

-• Fail (Academic Dishonesty) (XF) - Student was found guilty of academic dishonesty by judicial process.
+• Fail/Academic Dishonesty) (XF) - Student was found guilty of academic dishonesty by judicial process.

 • Honors (H) - Outstanding performance in the subject area, far exceeding the requirements of the course.
-Criteria for Honors grade in each clerkship will be set based on previous years' historical data in that clerkship.
+Criteria for an Honors grade in each clerkship will be set based on previous years’ historical data in that clerkship.

 GATEWAY Exam: